Family Law Advice and Covid-19

 Child Arrangement Orders concerning ‘Living with’ or ‘spending time with’ may need careful re-thinking in the changed circumstances associated with Covid-19.
 Families may face a range of decisions and feel stuck as to how to resolve questions where there are real differences of view.

-Guidance has been provided by the Courts as to how any changes necessitated by the lockdown might be dealt with.
+Guidance has been provided by the Courts as to how any changes necessitated by the lockdowns might be dealt with.
 Our family lawyers specialising in children matters have provided some helpful interpretation for those struggling to manage the change in circumstances:

 - Coronavirus Crisis: Guidance on Compliance with Child Arrangement Orders